detroit-labs/dl-coaching-comp-sci-fundamentals/session10/final_project.md

    number of elements.
 4. Your LinearContainer class should have a public constructor that takes as single integer as an argument.
 This is the initial maximum number of elements it should be prepared to contain.
+Have your constructor allocate enough heap memory to store up to the maximum amount of elements.
 5. Your LinearContainer class should also have a default constructor that sets the initial maximum number of elements to 10.
 6. Create a Stack class that extends your LinearContainer class.
 This